Here’s the deal on a homemade spider mite killer on plants!

 - Ornamental plants such as colocasia (elephant ears plant) and roses

-Red Spider Mites Much Harder To Control
+Red Spider Mite Infestation Much Harder To Control

 One female red spider can lay more than twenty eggs in a day.
-These eggs hatch in less than three days and the young ones become sexually active in less than five days.
+These eggs hatch in less than three days, and the young ones become sexually active in less than five days.

 Chemical control methods often become ineffective if used for long periods.